 Using the data, Chainalysis concluded that it was likely the 12 exchanges had faked trading volumes in 2018; as well as especially for the period between July and January 2019.
 Since 2019, the exchange’s trading volume ratios have tracked more closely with those of the Bitwise 10.
 Which suggests that they might have stopped misreporting volume

-Some exchanges are allegedly still practicing misreporting
+Some exchanges are allegedly still practising misreporting

 Nonetheless, while most exchanges appear to have stopped reporting fake volumes.
 Several exchanges were showing suspicious activity.
-According to Chainalysis, there was a trade volume ratio of 40,000:1 between January 2019 - November 2019.
-This means that Bitforex reported 40,000 bitcoin worth of trade volume for each single bitcoin that went through the exchange, as compared to 6 for the Bitwise 10.
+According to Chainalysis, there was a trade volume ratio of 40,000:1 between January 2019 – November 2019.
+This means that Bitforex reported 40,000 bitcoin worth of trade volume for every single bitcoin that went through the exchange, as compared to 6 for the Bitwise 10.